immeasurable-vikrant/Cloud9/README.md

-# Cloud9 - making the web faster
+# Cloud9 - Making the Web faster

 ## Architecture:
     There are 3 services we've made: